President of the United States: Eligibility

+Prior experience

+There are no requirements for previous or concurrent offices held by the President or presidential candidates.
+However, every President except Donald Trump has been a governor, U.S. senator or Congressman, general or cabinet member.

+The most common previous profession of presidents is lawyer, applying to 27 of the 45 men who have served as president.
+Several future Presidents abandoned the study or practice of law prior to the Presidency.
+There has never been a property qualification for the Presidency or other federal offices, but, in the early years of the republic, there were property qualifications for voting or for some of the stepping-stone offices to the Presidency, particularly governorships.
+Prior to the Civil War, it was common for presidents to be men of significant property: Presidents from the North tended to own small farms, while several Southern presidents owned plantations and slaves.
+While several later presidents came from abject poverty, others, such as the Roosevelts, John Kennedy, and Donald Trump, were parties to extensive family fortunes.

+33 of the 45 men who served as president, including every president since 1953 and all but one since 1901, have had a bachelor's degree.
+Of those, 16 presidents received a Bachelor's or advanced degree from colleges in the Ivy League.

 Campaigns and nomination

 The modern presidential campaign begins before the primary elections, which the two major political parties use to clear the field of candidates before their national nominating conventions, where the most successful candidate is made the party's presidential nominee.
 Typically, the party's presidential candidate chooses a vice presidential nominee, and this choice is rubber-stamped by the convention.
-The most common previous profession of presidents is lawyer.

 Nominees participate in nationally televised debates, and while the debates are usually restricted to the Democratic and Republican nominees, third party candidates may be invited, such as Ross Perot in the 1992 debates.
 Nominees campaign across the country to explain their views, convince voters and solicit contributions.
 Much of the modern electoral process is concerned with winning swing states through frequent visits and mass media advertising drives.